Skip to main content

 • How to review: The Height is set by default in Heat Load > Settings but can be overridden in the Room's properties in Floor Plan mode.

-• What it is: The air exchange rate per hour, taken from the Vent Air Changes Rate Standard in Methods.
+• What it is: The mechanical ventilation air exchange rate per hour, taken from the Fresh Air Requirement Standard in Methods.

 • How to review:

-• The rate can be reviewed and overridden for individual rooms in the Ventilation tab of the room's properties.
+• The rate can be reviewed and overridden for individual rooms in the Air Changes tab of the room's properties.

-• What it is: The air exchange rate for heating purposes, taken from the Heating Air Changes Rate Standard in Methods.
+• What it is: The air exchange rate due to building's leakage, taken from the Infiltration air Change Rate Standard in Methods.

 • How to review:

-• The rate can be reviewed and overridden for specific rooms in the Ventilation tab of the room's properties.
+• The rate can be reviewed and overridden for specific rooms in the Air Changes tab of the room's properties.

 Thermal Bridging Coefficient